SE-ML/se-ml.github.io/best_practices/_posts/2020-02-02-peer_review_mdl.md

 - enhance knowledge transfer within the team.

-Whenever possible, use a collaborative software development platform (e.g. Github), which already have mature features for peer review.
+Whenever possible, use a collaborative software development platform (e.g. Github), which already has mature features for peer review.